freshtilledsoil/corkscrew/README.md

 If you need extra functionality in the framework itself (outside of the styleguide), you would do so in corkscrew-extend.js.
 We don't recommend using corkscrew.js for customizing the interface, which is the main Javascript file for the application, because it could affect upgrades.

 ## Support
 It's free so you're kinda on your own, but certainly file bugs; we also welcome all pull requests and contributions.
-Don't forget to sign up through Github for notifcations about updates to the framework.
+Don't forget to sign up through Github for notifications about updates to the framework.